 The Best Vitamin D Supplement

-The best vitamin D supplements provide at least 2,000 IU of vitamin D3 per serving, contain minimal additives, and are certified by multiple third-party labs to ensure both purity and potency.
 To find our top picks, we consulted with doctors and nutritionists from across the country, read through hundreds of ingredients labels, and utilized the results from three different independent lab tests.
+In the end, we found eight supplements that stand the best chance of boosting your vitamin D levels.

-If you’re younger than 85, you won’t remember a time when vitamin D wasn’t added to the milk you pour on your cereal.
-Why?
-In the 1930s, doctors discovered that most people didn’t make enough vitamin D on their own.
-Today, about one-third of Americans don’t get enough vitamin D. And as researchers continue to uncover the many roles vitamin D plays in our health, it has become increasingly obvious that it’s important we get enough — and that a quality vitamin D supplement is the easiest way to do that.
+About one-third of Americans don’t get enough vitamin D. And as researchers continue to uncover the many roles vitamin D plays in our health, it has become increasingly obvious that it’s important we get enough — and a quality vitamin D supplement is the easiest way to do that.

 How We Found the Best Vitamin D Supplement